PattiyaY/PattiyaY/README.md

 - 👋 Hi, I’m Pattiya Yiadram or TK.
 - 👀 I’m interested in Backend developer.
-- 🌱 I’m currently learning Java and i've experience with HTML, CSS, Java, basic C language and Python.
+- 🌱 I’m currently learning Java and i've experience with HTML, CSS, Java, C and Python.
 - 📫 How to reach me Email : Pattiya.work@gmail.com